herbertjkelly/MXNetDemoPre/DLWorkshopPre-Requisits.md

 - Alternatively select the p2.xlarge if running the GPU instance type
 ![p2.xlarge instance](./images/p2.xlarge.jpg "p2.xlarge instance")

+> GPU instances will perform better for our use case you can compare this if you are interested but for the worksop a GPU instance is recommended.

 - Click the 'Review & Launch' button at the bottom of the screen
 - Review the settings and ensure you are happy with the selection.
 We can leave the defaults for the workshop
 - Select the 'Launch' button and either select an existing Key Pair or create a new one so you can log into the host